 - Although dysuria frequently indicates the presence of a urinary tract infection (UTI), it can have a variety of causes.

 - Most of the time, dysuria will be caused by a simple urinary tract infection, but a complete evaluation by a health-care professional is necessary for proper diagnosis, especially if the symptoms reoccur.

-Medically Reviewed by a Doctor on 9/3/2015
+Medically Reviewed by a Doctor on 10/28/2016

 Must Read Articles Related to Dysuria